matthewfee/matthewfee/README.md

 ### 🍃 I love to talk about ...

-Anything related to React, front-end web dev, and tabletop role-playing games.
+Anything related to front-end web dev, philosophy, and tabletop role-playing games.

 ### 🐛 How to reach me ...